YJulyXing/SECNVs/README.md

 Control genome (fasta, if -sc is chosen)<br>
 2. List(s) of CNVs overlapping with target regions (bed)<br>
 List(s) of CNVs outside of target regions (bed)<br>
 3. Target regions for generating short reads for test(s) and control (\*.target_regions_for_gen_short_reads.bed).
 These rearranged target regions are for read generation ONLY.
-If don't want to use Wessim, these can be used to extract target sequences and generate short reads by other read simulation tools like ART_illumina (custom codes will be required for this, see [SimulateCNVs v1.0](https://github.com/YJulyXing/SimulateCNVs) which used a custom script to utilize ART_illumina).
-For CNV calling, the original target region file in input (2) should be used.<br>
+If don't want to use Wessim, these can be used to extract target sequences and generate short reads by other read simulation tools like ART_illumina (custom codes will be required for this, see [SimulateCNVs v1.0](https://github.com/YJulyXing/SimulateCNVs) which used a custom script to utilize ART_illumina). <strong>For CNV calling, the original target region file in input (2) should be used.</strong><br>
 4. Short reads for rearranged genome(s) (fastq, if -ssr is chosen)<br>
 Short reads for control genome (fastq, if -sc and -ssr is chosen)
 5. Indexes for the control genome (.dict, .fai, .sa, etc., if -ssr and -sb is chosen and no indexes exist in the output directory)